-35 The coefficient on teacher test score from the base model in Clotfelter et al. (2010) is 0.0071.
+$^{^{36}}$ The coefficient on teacher test score from the base model in Clotfelter et al. (2010) is 0.0071.

-36 The quartile models estimated for Figure 6 include the same suite of of covariates in the models estimated in column 3 of Table 3.
+$^{^{37}}$ The quartile models estimated for Fig. 6 include the same suite of of covariates in the models estimated in column 3 of Table 3.

-37 Estimates from a student fixed-effects model in middle school math are broadly consistent with these results (available from the authors upon request).
+38 Estimates from a student fixed-effects model in middle school math are broadly consistent with these results (available from the authors upon request).

-38 The stronger results in biology may suggest that the lagged science test score does not adequately control for prior performance when compared to the lagged math score in the 9th grade Algebra and Geometry models.
+39 These results are robust to controlling for WEST-B reading and writing scores, though WEST-B writing scores are also a statistically-significant predictor of student biology performance in some specifications.
+The stronger results in biology may suggest that the lagged science test score does not adequately control for prior performance when compared to the lagged math score in the 9th grade Algebra and Geometry models.
 By comparing the correlation between prior performance and performance on the EOC, we do not find this to be the case.
 The correlation of a student's lagged science test and his or her EOC biology exam is 0.759, and the correlation between a student's lagged math score and their EOC algebra exam is 0.633.
 Similarly, the correlation between a student's lagged math score and their EOC geometry exam is 0.627.